Widget not in any sidebars

 - placed poems or flash fiction in one document, with each work starting on a new page?

 - given your submission a document name under 50 characters—one that will serve as your title in the program, should your work be accepted?
+Remember that spaces count as characters and that your word processor can help you count characters in a sentence.

 - selected the appropriate keyword options?